High Risk →

 What does the restart_project_apps tool do? +

-Restart all applications in a project.
+Restart all apps in project.
 It is categorised as a Execute tool in the Coolify MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

 How do I enforce a policy on restart_project_apps? +